 Just remember to check that the driving school’s certificates are up to date and that you are absolutely aware of and agree to all the safety procedures and policies.
 And once you’re done with that, the mysteries that the dive will uncover before your eyes will change the way you look at the sea forever.
-This is an experience not to be missed, and never to be forgotten.
+Moreover, this is an experience not to be missed, and never to be forgotten.

 Special Notes/Safety Precaution: Make sure to check and double-check the license and certificates of the diving school and thoroughly read the terms and conditions before you agree to go diving with them.

 After the dive deep into the ocean, your thirst for adventure surely will rise to its peak.
 The next activity will take you even higher, both literally and figuratively.
 Hop aboard the Sky Fox cable cars to take a glance at the natural beauty of the lush green sceneries of Koh Samui’s vegetation.
 Then swim in the serene water of Koi Samui’s largest waterfall, the Hin Lad Waterfall.

 Special Notes/Safety Precautions: Again, make sure to check and recheck all the safety guidelines and only agree to take part in this activity if you are fully comfortable with it.
 Not recommended if you have a cardiac condition or are scared of heights.